Who Can Apply?

-Student Age: In order to receive funding from the State of Michigan, students must be five (5) years old by September 1 and less than twenty (20) years old on September 1 for the enrolling school year.
+Student Age: In order to receive funding from the State of Michigan, students must be five (5) years old by December 1 and less than twenty (20) years old on September 1 for the enrolling school year.

 Guardianship: The enrollment process must be completed online by a parent or legal guardian.

 Residency: Michigan law provides that, in order to complete and maintain enrollment, a parent or guardian must be a resident within the geographical boundaries of the Ann Arbor School District.
 Students living within the boundaries are guaranteed enrollment at their designated neighborhood schools.
-Residents wishing to enroll their children at a school other than their neighborhood building, may apply for a space-available in-district transfer.
+Residents wishing to enroll their children at a school other than their neighborhood building may apply for a space-available in-district transfer.

-Homeless Students — In accordance with the McKinney-Vento Homeless Education Assistance Improvements Act (2001) and AAPS BOE Policy 5110.R.01, students who meet the federal definition of “homeless” have the right to enroll in school immediately, even if they do not have the required documents.
+Homeless Students — In accordance with the McKinney-Vento Homeless Education Assistance Act (2015) and AAPS BOE Policy 5110.R.01, students who meet the federal definition of “homeless” have the right to enroll in school immediately, even if they do not have the required documents.
 Residency documentation for all categories will be processed at the school where the student is enrolling.
 The matters involving enrollment and residency are under the direct supervision of the Superintendent or the Director of Student Accounting.